 The defense says Pistorius thought he was shooting at a nighttime intruder when he fired his gun through a bathroom door.
 The shots hit and killed the 29-year-old Steenkamp.

 Pistorius has pleaded not guilty to charges of premeditated murder and three firearm-related offenses.
 If convicted, he faces 25 years to life in prison.

-Pistorius is known as the "blade runner" for his carbon-fiber prosthetic legs.
+Pistorius is known as the "blade runner" for his prosthetic legs.
 He became the first double-amputee to compete in the Olympics when he ran at the 2012 games in London.